-Betas or beta readers can also be writers themselves, but as the name suggests the focus is more on the reading aspect.
+What is beta reading?
+We generally define beta readers as anyone who can read and then give a review of your book.
 They can tell you how they found the story on the global level, if they liked the characters, figured out the mystery etc. You can ask friends or even family members to read your story, but it is the best to find someone who can give an objective and unbiased opinion.
 It is also advisable to try to find readers with diverse backgrounds, different age groups, genders, occupations to be able to have a varied input on your work.

 If you write about characters with markedly different background than yours, you might also want to consider consulting some Sensitivity Readers who would help you avoid unwittingly hurting someone.
 You can look for sensitivity readers among your friends, or hire somebody from a sensitivity reader database.
 You can find out more about sensitivity readers on the Writing in the Margins website.
 Sensitivity readers can also be useful when you are not writing about characters with different backgrounds.
 They are here to discover “blind spots” and bring more inclusion and diversity into publishing.
 You can read more on this topic in this HuffPost article.

 So how to find a beta reader?
 A good place to look is Scribophile, a website aimed at writers where you can upload your stories and get some useful criticism.
 The system works well because to upload your story, you have to earn “karma points” by reading the writings of others.
 This way it encourages interaction, and gives everybody a chance to read and be read.